SC 13D

 Definition

-The SC 13D report is a document that must be filed within ten days when an investor acquires more than 5% of a company's stock and intends to actively participate in the company's affairs, or holds more than 5% as a passive investor.
-The report aims to disclose the investor's holdings and intentions to the public.
+SC 13D is a report required by the U.S. Securities and Exchange Commission (SEC) when an investor acquires more than 5% of a company's stock and intends to actively participate in the company's affairs, or holds more than 5% as a passive investor.
+The purpose of this report is to inform the public and the company about who has significant influence over the company.

 Origin